 The issue with using standard speed instead of design speed is that it places a false upper limit on improvement.
 Companies that use standard speed are comparing OEE scores with average values, and this is misleading.
 They believe they have reached the maximum available throughput, when in fact, there is more room from improvement.

-Your goal should be to shorten the cycle times, thus increasing productivity structurally.
+Your goal should be to shorten the manufacturing cycle times, thus increasing productivity structurally.
 For example, process restrictions might justify using standard/nominal speed to avoid the drop in availability.
 But concentrating on shortening the cycle times and finding ways to solve issues that may arise is an excellent opportunity to increase productivity and make necessary changes.

 By reducing cycle times, a client in the wood processing industry achieved higher speeds than those designated by the machine manufacturers.